-Over the past seven weeks, we’re learning that our “New Normal” changes daily as new, credible information is available.
+Over the past eighteen weeks, we’re learning that our “New Normal” changes daily as new, credible information is available.
 With cases still on the rise, and the country still predominantly open (for the time being), we need to be utilizing a KPI which can allow you to determine if a state could be close to major changes in restrictions and to understand if consumers would be less likely to shop in the future based on COVID.

 At this time, our approach to evaluating COVID will not be about aligning a date to when an improved retail environment will happen.
 Instead, we will be showing hot spots and trends in COVID new cases by state which vary when evaluating recency vs. ongoing longer average.
 As constant change continues to churn out new policies, restrictions and trends, this data will be crucial in predicting consumer and governmental behavior in these spots.